Ham Radio Get Started will help you become a radio amateur, set up a station and make contacts on air.

 Near the end we cover things you can add to make your equipment more versatile, technical subinterests and how you can learn more.

-Ham Radio Get Started is currently available as an ebook with a paperback format coming soon.
+Ham Radio Get Started is available in both ebook and paperback formats.
 It's the author's eighth radio book, following on from

 top-selling titles in the fields of low power, portable and general amateur radio.